 If there's one thing that's inevitable in the betting world it's that you're going to have a bad day from time to time.
 The important thing is not to let it get to you or influence you and affect your decision making.
-Think about it this way, when I have a bad day on the betting front, 70,000 people are there to tell me about it!
+Think about it this way, when I have a bad day on the betting front, a fair few people are there to tell me about it!
 So yea, it could be worse!
 Here's a few hints and tips on dealing with those bad days.

 1) Discipline / Staking Plan